 1910 temporary logging camp.

-Good for one pint of milk.
+Good for one quart of milk.

 The company store where the script was exchanged for merchandise.

 The depot that the post office was moved to until June 5, 1939 when it was permanently closed.